Vexcited/wosu/README.md

 # osu-web-player

 > A web osu! beatmap player with multiplayer.
-Made for Hackathon of Replit.

 ## Development

-I use Replit to deploy the app with the backend.
 **Yarn** is recommended instead of NPM.

 ```bash